Campus safety resources

 The OSVPE is a new on-campus resource that exists to meet the needs of those who have experienced or been impacted by sexual violence.
 The OSVPE is located in Suite 652 in the Student Center Building and can be reached at 313-577-9220.

 C&IT’s primary goal is to provide technology services that enable our students, faculty, and staff to be successful at WSU.
-If you discovery any phishing scams or suspicious emails, report them to C&IT.
+If you discover any phishing scams or suspicious emails, report them to C&IT.

 If you have a problem with substance abuse, such as drugs or alcohol, contact CAPS at 313-577-3398.
 CAPS also offers counseling and psychological assistance to Wayne State students.